Arthurdw/Reaction-Role/README.md

 `*.example.yaml` files.
 Make sure to copy each of these files to a new file without the `.example` extension.

+#### About the config files

+- `./config/config.yaml` - Contains all bot configuration
+- `./config/lang.yaml` - Contains all language strings (this is what the bot sends for messages)

 #### Bot Authentication

 The bot requires a token to authenticate with Discord.